scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

 - Inlined methods disappear from call stacks.

   - This can lead to unexpected behaviors when using a debugger.
   - Related: line numbers (stored in bytecode) are discarded when a method is inlined into a different classfile, which also impacts debugging experience.
-(This [could be improved](https://github.com/scala/scala-dev/issues/3).)
+(This [could be improved](https://github.com/scala/scala-dev/issues/3) and is expected to [progress](https://github.com/lampepfl/dotty/pull/11492).)

 - Inlining a method can delay class loading of the class where the method is defined.